alljoyn/extras-webdocs/docs/learn/base-services/notification/index.md

 it to the user.
 Typically this is done to allow the consumer to perform an action associated with a notification.

-An example is if the oven has been left on for some, in addition to sending a notification, it can include a control panel to be rendered to provide to the user the option of turning off the oven.
+For example, the oven has been left on for some time.
+In addition to sending a notification, a control panel (to be rendered by the app) may be provided to the user to give them the option of turning off the oven.

 ### Custom Attributes

 A notification can contain any number of custom key/value pair attributes.
 The Consumer can optionally use this information to display a richer notification.
-Custom attributes are application-specific, so the Consumer needs to have special informationa about the Producer in order to properly use the custom attributes
+Custom attributes are application-specific, so the Consumer needs to have special information about the Producer in order to properly use the custom attributes

 As an example, imagine a radio sent a notification every time a